celdanielramos/api_mysql_typescript/readme.md

 ```
 transaction
-- GET transaction = all transactions paginated
+- GET api/v1/transaction = all transactions paginated
-- GET transaction/:uuid = 1 transaction
+- GET api/v1/transaction/:uuid = 1 transaction

 paymentnote
-- GET paymentnote = all paymentnotes paginated
+- GET api/v1/paymentnote = all paymentnotes paginated
-- GET paymentnote/:uuid = 1 paymentnote with all the transactions related
+- GET api/v1/paymentnote/:uuid = 1 paymentnote with all the transactions related
-- POST paymentnote = create a new paymentnote and relate the transactions involve
+- POST api/v1/paymentnote = create a new paymentnote and relate the transactions involve
 ```

 The name of the file is: api_typescript.postman_collection.json